wix-playground/dapperdox/docs/spec-loading.md

 ## Specification identifiers

 DapperDox assigns a specification it's own identifier, and it's own base documentation URL.
-It derives the ID from the specifications `info.title` member, which it lowercases and hyphen delimits ([kebab casing](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles)).
+It derives the ID from the specifications `info.title` member, which it lower-cases and hyphen delimits ([kebab casing](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles)).
 For example, the
 streaming API has a title of "Streaming Data API", which DapperDox converts into a specification ID of `streaming-data-api`.